AlbertVieira/ToursGuide/README.md

 # ToursGuide
-Tou rsGuide is a Application of Madrid Tourist Guide for Udacity
+Tours Guide is a Application of Madrid Tourist Guide for Udacity